 As this is not a luxury tour, we all have some work to do for helping out.
 We are divided into five groups (me and Amanda are in group “D”), and each day a group has a different job such as cooking, cleaning, packing up, cleaning Chobe, etc. Here’s a pic of me and Amanda cooking pancakes on our first cooking day…

-Our tour exited South Africa on day two, and that’s when we entered the country of Namibia.
 Namibia is a large, but mostly empty country.
 In fact, only 2.2 million people live in the entire country.

-We drove out to see Fish River Canyon, which is the second largest in the world (the
+We drove out to see Fish River Canyon, which is the second largest in the world (the Grand Canyon in USA is the largest).

 The scenic highlight of Namibia, however, was Deal Vlei.
 The word “vlei” refers to an isolated region in a desert that contains water – either as a small lake or as moist soil.
 The one we visited was called Dead Vlei for a reason – it is not a vlei any longer.